foundersandcoders/coursebook/src/workshops/git-workflow/index.md

 1. Create the following two issues and assign each one to a different person
    - `Fix typo in page heading` (Programmer 1)
    - `Correct the classname of page heading` (Programmer 2)

+Remember or take note of the issue numbers when you create them, as you will need these later on.

 ### Step 3: create your branches